 To create an Owner webhook:

-- Click on Webhooks from the top left drop down menu
+- Click on Webhooks from the top-left drop-down menu

-- Click on the green + Webhook button
+- Click on the green + Webhook button found on the top right of the screen

 These webhooks are managed by the Split OAuth2 application owner and will report on events relating to any authorised Split account (limited by scope)